avsparry/papers/journal.md

 # Title
-Measurements of secondary organic aerosol over west Africa
+Modelling Measurements of secondary organic aerosol over west Africa

 # Authors
-A V S Parry
+A V S Parry, Johnathon Bloggs

 # Introduction
 We prsent here aircraft measurements of SOA of Nigeria, using and Aerodyne aerosol mass spectrometer (Allan, 2004).